A tribal show

 Over the past decade, Aneeth Arora has created a unique vocabulary.
 With her label Pero, she has been consistently using very ethnic influences to create something international.
 And this season she has incorporated a mix of elements from China and Latin America (Peru, Mexico and Guatemala).
 So why such diverse places?
 “For fall-winter 2017, I decided to open my travel journals and re-visit all those places that I had travelled to and recorded/documented all my memories and everything that inspired me.
 Also, it is purely out of instinct and also because as an artist I am lucky that I have the liberty to not always be driven by logic.
 The more I break rules the more liberating this is.
 Apart from that I also felt that there were many overlaps in the clothing traditions of these places; in terms of neon accents that people in these places use to add colour to their indigo clothing,” said designer Aneeth Arora.
 She further added, “In China, the accents are added through colourful geometric embroideries, tassels and pompoms, whereas in Latin America, it is done through bold floral embroideries.
 To my surprise, similar floral embroideries were also seen on the skirts of a few Chinese minorities.”

-Drawing inspiration from Miao people of China, the collection elaborated majorly on detailing, through colourful tassels, pom-poms and beaded hangings, which Aneeth said caught his eye, time and again during his travel.
+Drawing inspiration from Miao people of China, the collection elaborated majorly on detailing, through colourful tassels, pom-poms and beaded hangings, which Aneeth said caught her eye, time and again during her travel.

 How does this textile designer look at silhouette?
 “I always come across the traditional clothing that people in villages wear — those little angarakhas, even the simple bandi that they wear with the pocket.
 They look so comfortable with what they’re wearing and I think they are the best trendsetters.
 Since I hadn’t travelled much abroad and now I do, I see how people wear clothes,” says Aneeth.
 “How someone wears one shirt on top of another, or tucks in one half of it… I also look at Scandinavian clothing.
 Like my textiles, I do draw a lot from traditional clothing - in India and the world over.”